mate-academy/layout_landing-page/README.md

 # Tips & Hints
 - Check `background-image: url()` to be relative to the `main.scss`.
 So should start with `../images`.
-- If some points from the checklist is not relevant to your design, just skip it.
+- If some points from the checklist are not relevant to your design, just skip it.